 Is it hard to be adopted because you can’t see your birth family?

-This was said to one of the Walker children, with one of the Walker siblings present.
-This child’s response: “Yes.
+This was said to one of the Walker children, with one of the Walker siblings presents.
+It could come across to offend This child’s response: “Yes.
 It’s hard because I don’t really know them and I want to.
 It makes me sad, but happy.
 Sad because I can’t see them but happy to be in the family I am in.”
 In this case, it was the sibling who was most hurt by the question.
 This was her sibling!
 Not just some kid off the street.
 She felt protective and hurt at this question.

 Does your mom like kids, or is she just collecting them?